 When did we decide that decisive leadership was synonymous with effective leadership?
-And, what information did we use to make that decision, or did we ever actually decide this at all?
+And, what information did we use to make that decision?
+Did we ever actually take the time – and do the research – to decide this at all?

 I suggest we ask ourselves, “Do we want fast decisions, or do we want the best or right decisions?”
 Let’s stop and think about what the word decisive actually means.
 Decisive is defined by Merriam-Webster.com as being “able to make choices quickly and confidently, causing something to end in a particular way; determining what the result of something will be; very clear and obvious.”
 The extended definition includes:

 Certainly, decisive leadership has a proper time and place, but when leaders use this approach as default in all or most of their decision making, the board, employees and stakeholders should be concerned.